State deposit guarantee

 Does it cost anything to open a savings account?

-No, it costs nothing to open a savings account.
+No, there is no cost to open a savings account.

 Can I open multiple savings accounts?

-Your earned interest is deposited into your account on December 31st each year and when the account is closed if you have a savings account with variable interest rate.
-For fixed-rate savings accounts, the earned interest is paid out when the term of the account expires or when the account is closed.
+Your earned interest is deposited into your account on December 31st each year, as well as when the account is closed if you have a savings account with a variable interest rate.
+For fixed-rate savings accounts, the earned interest is paid out when the account's term expires or when the account is closed.

-How am I informed about changes in interest rates or fees?
+How will I be informed about changes to interest rates or fees?

 On our website and via My Pages.